Wandering Wadeson: A banned priest is exposed

 So now, back to the manuscript.
 But something tells me that the Wadeson saga is far from over.

-2 thoughts on “Wandering Wadeson: A banned priest is exposed
+2 responses to “Wandering Wadeson: A banned priest is exposed”

 Kansas City-St. Joseph Bishop Finn ENABLED Catholic priest Shawn Ratigan to have full access to minor children, and what happened?
 Precious children were harmed and Ratigan is serving 50 years in prison–not enough accountability IMO!
 Archbishop Nienstedt thought he was home free relating to his intentional ENABLING of crimes against children in Minnesota–however, we thank God that an honest and courageous attorney once employed by Nienstedt spoke out in official court documents and the truths have been revealed.
 Niensedt failed to protect and children were harmed!